 This is probably the most common symptom we hear about for people that need data recovery and are looking for a data recovery lab.
 Some data recovery labs say this is the most common issue they run into, but for us it is only about 20% of the drives we receive that have not been dropped.
 Clicking sounds on a hard drive could be something other than bad heads including firmware issues, bad sectors at just the right place, and more.

 Loud Knocking Sound

 This is basically the same thing as a clicking sound.
-On some larger desktop drives it really sounds like knocking instead of clicking, but the symptom type is the same.
+On some larger desktop drives, it really sounds like knocking instead of clicking, but the symptom type is the same.
 Many times this symptom is caused by a head stack that has failed and is not able to read data.

 This is the scariest symptom we hear.
-Scraping sounds are generally caused by a heads that are coming into contact with the surface of the platter.
-When the heads come into contact with the platter, it can scratch the platter surface, and if the scratching is bad enough, it can make the data unrecoverable.
+Scraping sounds are generally caused by heads that are coming into contact with the surface of the platter.
+When the heads come into contact with the platter, they can scratch the platter surface, and if the scratching is bad enough, it can make the data unrecoverable.

 A beeping hard drive is becoming more and more common.
 The symptom is generally caused by a head stack that is stuck on the platters.
 Sometimes the heads are stuck in a way that has damaged the heads and a replacement head stack is required in order to get the data off.
 Sometimes the heads are stuck, but they can be lifted off and moved back to the correct position using the right tools and a clean room environment.

 This is very similar to the clicking sound above but usually points to a head failure of some kind even more than just clicking or knocking sounds.
 This symptom can still be caused by something other than bad heads, but the spin-up, clicking, spin-down symptom is usually a heads issue.